hongbinc/Frontend-FeedReaderTesting/README.md

 ![](http://progressed.io/bar/100?title=Progress)

 ## Project Overview:
-This project was made with Jasmine framework, used to test for RSS feed reader functionality.
+Utilize Jasmine to write test cases toward a web app, and to ensure the functionality of the application

 ## How it works
 When page loads, the test results will be displayed at the bottom of the page.